 Many, still, do not consider that anything bad can ever happen to them or their surroundings.
 Of course, that is not correct.
 This way of thinking is called optimism bias, and it can cause the downfall of any corporation not taking the necessary steps to protect themselves.

 A recent report from Deloitte states that 72% of cyber-attacks aren’t discovered for weeks.
-Even so, only 7% of organisations consider cyber security a top priority when it comes to their digital transformation.
+Even so, only 7% of organizations consider cybersecurity a top priority when it comes to their digital transformation.
 Is there reason to let the mind wander to optimism bias?
 Maybe.

 Cyber threats are growing rapidly.
-Now is as good a time as any to shift focus, examine strategies and move cyber security to the top of board level agendas.
+Now is as good a time as any to shift focus, examine strategies, and move cybersecurity to the top of board-level agendas.
 Because cyber risks are not only an IT issue, it is also one concerning leadership and governance.
 Effective cyber risk management starts with the awareness of the board.
-As a part of corporate accountability, it is crucial to stay on top of an organisation’s security protocol.
+As a part of corporate accountability, it is crucial to stay on top of an organization’s security protocol.
 Regulatory controls are not to be overlooked.
 These are no ‘obstacles’ that need to be overcome, but rather something to include in the corporate routine.

 The one piece of advice that can improve cyber risk management is to consider the glass as half empty; Be cynical.
 And do not be fooled to think any of the following: